How a Montessori teacher gets “difficult” children to clean up after themselves | Jesse McCarthy

 Mia is many a parent's and teacher’s dream.
 A seeming angel of a child.

-But only a few months ago, things were different.
+But only a few months ago things were very different.
 Actually, Mia might have been considered a nightmare.
 A real brat.

-Back then, Mia was generally reluctant to participate in any helpful activity.
-When asked to take part in basic chores for herself, such as buttoning her pants or buckling her own seatbelt, she would refuse, and often with a whiny, "No!".
+Back then, Mia was generally averse to participating in any helpful activity.
+When asked to take part in basic chores for herself, such as buttoning her pants or buckling her own seatbelt, she would refuse, and often with a whiny, "No!"
 As for doing anything to aid others, she certainly wouldn't take initiative.
-Her attitude was basically, "I'm not gonna do it, and you're not gonna make me."
+Her attitude was basically, "I'm not gonna do it, and you're not gonna make me!"

 So what happened, why the turnaround in Mia?